chris-straka/bugtracker/README.md

 # Bug Tracker

-This application lets users report and track bugs.

-## Project Structure

 /app has the monolith versions for the backend.

 /services has the microservices version of the backend.

-/frontend folder has frontends for the backend (either monolith/microservices)
+/frontend has the frontends for the backend.

 ## How it works